Bethlehem Old Work, U.S. Virgin Islands: History

 The Danish West India Company, which often acted as an agent on behalf of the Danish Crown, purchased St. Croix from France in 1733.
 Prior to this deal, the settlement was labeled Baron on a French map of 1671.

 The area that became known as Bethlehem was deeded to King Christian VI and the Queen in 1736, as it was flat and ideally suited for cultivation of sugar or cotton benefiting from the fresh water of the Bethlehem Gut.
 In 1739, King's Quarter was subdivided: Parts of it were sold to the Dutch governor of St. Eustatius Peter Heyliger and his brother Johannes, while four plots were retained by the King, until they were sold to the Heyligers in 1751.
 The first windmill was built at Bethlehem in the late 1760s.

-A map of 1779 by the military surveyorFrederik Christian von Meley shows Lower Bethlehem on the right as an eighteenth century Danish sugar plantation.
+A map of 1779 by the military surveyor Frederik Christian von Meley shows Lower Bethlehem on the right as an eighteenth century Danish sugar plantation.
 The Old Works occupied 450 acres, and was divided into 27 variably sized plots.
 The slave village consisted of four rows of ten structures each, and the provision grounds occupied an acre and a half to the west of the village.
 Further south were the sugar mill and associated buildings for processing sugar cane.